- Washington Crossing the Delaware by Emanuel Leutze

 - Woman with a Parrot by Gustave Courbet

-- The Water Lily Pond by Claude Monet
+- Bridge Over the Lily Pond by Claude Monet

 - Madame X by John Singer Sargent